MicrosoftDocs/Console-Docs/docs/closepseudoconsole.md

 ## Remarks

-Upon closing a pseudoconsole, client applications attached to the session will be terminated as well.

-A final painted frame may arrive on the `hOutput` handle originally provided to [CreatePseudoConsole](createpseudoconsole.md) when this API is called.
-It is expected that the caller will drain this information from the communication channel buffer and either present it or discard it.
-Failure to drain the buffer may cause the Close call to wait indefinitely until it is drained or the communication channels are broken another way.
+Closing a pseudoconsole will send **CTRL_CLOSE_EVENT** to each client application that is still connected.
+Until the applications have disconnected they may continue writing more output.
+Because of this, your application is expected to either close the output pipe before calling **ClosePseudoConsole** or to continue reading from the pipe until after **ClosePseudoConsole** has returned.

+> [!NOTE]
+> Starting Windows 11 24H2 (build 26100) **ClosePseudoConsole** will return immediately to avoid accidental deadlocks.
+Earlier versions will wait indefinitely for the pseudoconsole to exit.
+If you need to know when all clients have disconnected, simply continue reading from the output pipe until it has been closed on you.

+> [!WARNING]
+> As a consequence of the above, failure to either close or drain the output pipe may cause **ClosePseudoConsole** to wait indefinitely in earlier versions of Windows.
+To avoid deadlocks on older versions, don't call **ClosePseudoConsole** on the same thread that you're reading the output pipe from, unless the output pipe was previously closed by you or closed on you by the pseudoconsole.

 ## Requirements